 Engine cooling fins are necessary to circulate air around your engine block and cylinder head to keep it cool.

-The cooling fins can become plugged with dirt and grass clippings preventing your fan from pushing out air.
+The cooling fins can become plugged with dirt and grass clippings preventing them from having good surface areas to dissipate heat.
 This can cause your engine to overheat and shut down after it has been running for a while.

 Solution: Clean around your fins and replace any broken fins.
 Remove debris around your engine.
 Be careful when working around a hot engine.